AmanBharti0102/Multiple-Disease-Predictor/README.md

 The system utilizes pre-trained machine learning models for disease prediction.
 These models have been trained on relevant datasets to ensure accuracy.

-Diabetes Prediction Model
+1.Diabetes Prediction Model
-Heart Disease Prediction Model
+2.Heart Disease Prediction Model
-Parkinson's Disease Prediction Model
+3.Parkinson's Disease Prediction Model